What is a secured loan against a property, and how do they work? This guide explores everything you need to know.

 Get started online

-How do secured homeowner loans work?
+How do secured loans against a property work?

 A secured homeowner loan works like any conventional secured loan.
+Here’s a step-by-step explanation of how the secured loans on property process works.

-Once you apply for a second-charge loan and provide the required documentation, the lender will assess your application based on various criteria.
+- The Lender Will Assess Your Application: Once you apply for a second-charge loan and provide the required documentation, the lender will assess your application based on various criteria.

-If you fail to keep up with the monthly payment, the lender can dispose of your asset and use the sale proceeds to offset the unpaid loan balance.
+- Failure to Keep Up with Repayments: If you fail to keep up with the monthly payment, the lender can dispose of your asset and use the sale proceeds to offset the unpaid loan balance.

-• The value of home equity you hold in your property
+- The value of home equity you hold in your property

-• The maximum loan-to-value ratio (LTV) available to the lender
+- The maximum loan-to-value ratio (LTV) available to the lender

-• Your present financial situation
+- Your present financial situation

 That said, even if you meet all of a lender’s criteria, most UK loan companies will not give you the full value of your home equity.
 The majority offer 50-80% of it.